Dems Decide Now Is the Perfect Time to Go Full Circular Firing Squad

 By Monday, other Democrats echoed the Speaker’s blunt political warnings, noting, in part, new polling from The New York Times and Siena that in Michigan, Pennsylvania, Wisconsin, Florida, Arizona, and North Carolina—critical Electoral College states—Trump lags behind former vice president Joe Biden, who does not support Medicare for All, but does better than Warren or Sanders in some states, who do.

-“The answer is yes,” Nelson said when asked if Florida is gone if Warren or Sanders win the nomination.
+“The answer is yes,” Nelson, who is backing Biden’s candidacy, said when asked if Florida is gone if Warren or Sanders win the nomination.
 “I say this with the greatest respect and admiration and friendship for those other senators who embrace Medicare for All.
 But the hard reality is, it is going to be a stretch too far for the Democrat candidate.”

 Warren’s campaign did not return a request for comment.
 But Nina Turner, Sanders’ campaign co-chair, told The Daily Beast that Democrats will simply have to get over their aversion to the universal health care plan under a hypothetical Sanders administration.